alxlive/cloudy/readme.markdown

 chrome/images
 -------------
-The images used in the project, as well as some other that could be used.
+The images used in the project, as well as some others that could be used.

 chrome/templates
 ----------------